 Renewable Energy.
-The Administration's FY2004 budget request for DOE finds that hydrogen energy is the "most promising long-term revolution in energy use that can help the nation "liberate itself from dependence on imported oil."
-The request for DOE's Renewable Energy Program elaborates that its aim is to "accelerate progress" and make hydrogen technologies "cleaner, safer, and lower in cost."
-Further, it stresses that the new National Climate Change Technology Initiative will create "competitive solicitations" in applied research that aims to reduce greenhouse gas emissions and will "complement" existing R&D programs.
+The Administration's FY2004 budget request for DOE finds that hydrogen energy is the "most promising long-term revolution in energy use that can help the nation liberate itself from dependence on imported oil."
+Thus, the request for DOE's Renewable Energy Program says that its aim is to "accelerate progress" and make hydrogen technologies "cleaner, safer, and lower in cost."
+Also, it stresses that the Administration's proposed National Climate Change Technology Initiative will create "competitive solicitations" in applied research that aims to reduce greenhouse gas emissions and will "complement" existing R&D programs.

-More specifically, the request for the Renewable Energy Program under DOE's Office of Energy Efficiency and Renewable Energy (EERE) seeks \$444.2 million (excluding funding for retirements), which is \$27.7 million more than the FY2003 appropriation of \$416.5 million.
-It includes \$49.4 million more for Hydrogen (as part of the President's Hydrogen Fuel Initiative) and \$15.0 million more for a National Climate Change Technology Initiative.
+More specifically, the request for the Renewable Energy Program under DOE's Office of Energy Efficiency and Renewable Energy (EERE) seeks \$444.2 million (including \$72.9 million for Electric/Storage and \$4.0 million for the Production Incentive), which is \$24.7 million more than the FY2003 appropriation of \$419.5 million (including \$84.4 million for Electric/Storage).
+It includes \$48.3 million more for Hydrogen (as part of the President's Hydrogen Fuel Initiative) and \$15.0 million more for a National Climate Change Technology Initiative.
 It would terminate the Concentrating Solar Power Program and cut the Biomass and Biorefinery Program (which the FY2003 appropriations bill, P.L.
-108-7, formed by combining the former biofuels and biopower subprograms) by \$17.0 million.
+108-7, formed by combining the former biofuels and biopower subprograms) by \$19.7 million.
 The request presents a new budget structure that follows from a major reorganization of the EERE Office.